 What Grifin is

-Grifin is operated by Interest Financial LLC, a registered investment adviser filed with the SEC (CRD #300418)[1].
-The product is simple[2]: you connect a card, you spend at a publicly traded brand, Grifin places a fractional-share buy of that brand.
-You build up a portfolio that mirrors your real-world spending — heavier weights in the brands you frequent, zero weights in brands you don't touch.
+Grifin is the original spend-to-own app, with years in market and a large user base.
+The product is simple[1]: you connect a card, you spend at a publicly traded brand, and you get a fractional share of that brand.
+You build up a portfolio that mirrors your real-world spending — more of the brands you use, none of the ones you don't.

 Who we are and why we're writing this

 Before the review: we built Slyce, which is a direct Grifin competitor.
-We're a zero-subscription spend-to-own app with custodial accounts, Trump Account deposit support, and a documented block list.
+We're a spend-to-own app priced at a flat $9.99/month, focused on accurate merchant-to-brand matching and a modern mobile app.
 Everything below is written knowing we'd prefer you pick Slyce — and also knowing the quickest way to lose your trust is to smear Grifin.
 So we're going to say where Grifin legitimately wins, where we think it falls short, and where the honest call is to pick Grifin over us.

 No affiliate commission drives the order here.
 We don't make money if you pick Grifin instead of Slyce.
 We'd still tell you the honest version.